ddfridley/md-in-comments/README.md

 🎨 **Visual Hierarchy**: Headers in block comments are distinguished by color intensity and styling:
 - H1: Darkest gray (#1a1a1a), bold, underlined, 150% size
-- H2: Dark gray (#333333), bold, 125% size
+- H2: Dark gray (#333333), bold, underlined, 125% size
-- H3: Dark gray (#333333), bold, 100% size
+- H3: Dark gray (#333333), bold, underlined, 100% size
-- H4-H7: Dark gray (#333333), bold, progressively smaller (95%, 90%, 85%, 80%)
+- H4-H7: Dark gray (#333333), bold, underlined, progressively smaller (95%, 90%, 85%, 80%)

+�️ **Visual Borders**: Comment blocks are clearly delineated with:
+- 2px solid left border (#888888) for clear visual boundaries
+- Heavy box-drawing corner characters (┏ and ┗) connecting horizontal and vertical borders
+- Consistent border thickness throughout

-📊 **Syntax Highlighting**: Code blocks feature pattern-based syntax highlighting that adapts to your theme:
+�📊 **Syntax Highlighting**: Code blocks feature pattern-based syntax highlighting that adapts to your theme:
 - Light themes: Colorful syntax highlighting (purple keywords, red strings, etc.)
 - Dark themes: White text for maximum readability
 - Automatically detects your VS Code theme

-✏️ **Smart Edit Mode**: Click on any line to see the raw markdown for editing, while other lines stay formatted
+✏️ **Smart Edit Mode**:
+- Click on any line in a comment block to switch the **entire block** to raw text for editing
+- Press **ESC** while in a comment block to exit text mode and return to rendered markdown
+- All other lines stay formatted while you edit

 🔧 **Multi-language Support**: Works with popular programming languages including:
 - TypeScript/JavaScript
+- JSX/TSX (React)
 - Python
 - Java
 - C#